 The Bear Us In Mind team

-Bear Us In Mind was set up by a small but dedicated team of individuals who are committed to the support and wellbeing of children, especially in regards to separation, loss or bereavement.
+Bear Us In Mind was created by a small team of individuals, committed to the support and wellbeing of children, especially in regard to separation, loss and bereavement.
 Read more about them, and the project, below.

 Our Story